allissadillman/NIH-Data-Science-Bootcamp-2020/README.md

 **Videos to watch before Thursday's Stats, ML/AI, ethics panel**

-- Introduction to statstics by [Dr. Jeff Leek](http://jtleek.com/index.html)
+- Why you should care about statistics by [Dr. Jeff Leek](http://jtleek.com/index.html)

 - Introduction to ML/AI by Dr. Sara Ranjbar